Setting up tokens

 Not supported contract

-If that’s the case, please open a ticket in our support server and provide us with your smart contract details:
+If that’s the case, please open a ticket in our support server and provide us with your smart contract details, including:

 We’ll do our best to add support for the provided contract as soon as possible.
-Once we do it, your contract’s status color should change to green:
+Unless your staking contract is unusually complex, we add support within 24 hours.
+Once we do, your contract’s status color should change to green:

 Supported contract

-Now your token gating rules for this token will read users’ staked token balance from the provided smart contract as well.
+Now your token gating rules for this token should read users’ staked token balance from the provided smart contract as well.

 Adding token gating rules